One Saturday Morning

 - The Bugs Bunny and Tweety Show (because their contract didn't expire yet, though, at the time, it was already on its last legs, as Looney Tunes cartoons were getting more exposure on The WB and on Cartoon Network, especially on Cartoon Network, where 90% of the cartoons shown were uncut and uncensored)

-- The New Adventures of Winnie the Pooh reruns (only to fill up their "edutainment" requirement)
+- The New Adventures of Winnie the Pooh reruns (only to fill up their "edutainment" requirement; the only other show to last the length of OSM)

 - Schoolhouse Rock (again, to fill out their "edutainment" requirement, though, after awhile, those got phased out)